rufusmbrown/rufusmbrown.github.io/docs/posts/PE-Structure-and-File-Mapping.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/04.png" alt="">

 It is also important to note that our Internet Explorer binary is not directly mapped into memory since we read the bytes from disk into an allocated memory buffer.
+The binary will be as it is on disk.
+Let's take what we learned and apply it to dumping a mapped file from memory and correctly aligning it.

+# **Aligning Mapped PE File**
+---

+While investigating active penetration tests, intrusions, malware performing in-memory evasion, you are most likely going to come across some sort of memory injected PE file.
+For example, if you have access to a infected host that has an injected rundll32 process, you can dump the entire memory of rundll32 or identify the memory section that contains the malicious PE file or code.
+When you dump a memory section containing a PE file, you are dumping the mapped version of it.
+This means that the IMAGE_SECTION_HEADER pointer to raw data and raw data sizes are not correctly aligned to the mapped version since it is on disk.

+In this example, we are going to dump a mapped version of the native Windows DLL kernel32.dll from memory and manually align it correctly on disk.